 - Mental anguish

 Because they are so extreme, courts will rarely award punitive damages unless there was actual malice behind the defamation.
+Even then, business victims are less likely to recover punitive damages that individual victims of defamation.

-Finally, victims of online defamation can demand that the libelous statements be removed as a part of their lawsuit.
+Finally, corporate victims of online defamation can demand that the libelous statements be removed as a part of their lawsuit.
 Especially for businesses, removing information from news articles or deleting defamatory posts on social media is one of the primary goals of filing an online defamation lawsuit.
 Winning a defamation case but leaving the false statements on the internet can prolong the financial harm that they cause.